jwbackhouse/timer/README.md

 ## Status

-Currently WIP - features are largely finished, but needs some polishing.
+Currently WIP - features are largely finished, but UI needs some polishing.

+Code needs tidying up and modularising.

 Next step is to publish it on the App Store.